-Professor Skolnik is in the final stages of completing the S.J.D. at the University of Toronto's Faculty of Law as a SSHRC Joseph-Armand Bombardier doctoral research fellow (2016-2018) and as a FRQSC doctoral research fellow (2014-2015).
+Professor Skolnik completed the S.J.D. at the University of Toronto's Faculty of Law as a SSHRC Joseph-Armand Bombardier doctoral research fellow (2016-2018) and as a FRQSC doctoral research fellow (2014-2015).
 He is a graduate of the University of Cambridge where he studied as a Commonwealth Trust Scholar (L.L.M., 2013), and the University of Ottawa, Faculty of Law (L.L.L., summa cum laude, 2012).

 His primary research interests include criminal law, legal philosophy, constitutional law, criminal evidence and procedure, poverty law, property law, and the intersection between those fields.

 In addition to English, Terry Skolnik is fluent in French, Italian, and Hebrew.

 Publications and conference proceedings

 - "Rethinking the Punishment of Homeless Offenders” (2019) 20 New Criminal Law Review [Forthcoming] (Peer reviewed)

 - “How and Why Homeless People Are Regulated Differently ” (2018) 43 Queen’s Law Journal 297 (Peer reviewed)

 - “Freedom and Access to Housing: Three Conceptions” (2019) WYAJ [Forthcoming] (Peer reviewed)

 - “Objective Mens Rea Revisited” (2017) 22 Canadian Criminal Law Review 315 (Peer edited)

 - “Improving the Law of Warrantless Cellphone Searches After R. v.
 Fearon” (2016) 49 Revue Juridique Thémis 825 (Peer reviewed)